introcompsys/spring2022/resources/cheatsheet.md

 ```
 If we were to run `ls *.py` while in the `stuff/` directory, the command actually run by the computer is `ls a.py b.py c.py`.
 This also works for commands like `mv`.
 I.e. `mv *.py nested_folder/` runs `mv a.py b.py c.py nested_folder/`

-This is a great video that explains what a [half-adder is](https://www.youtube.com/watch?v=thkTzdnkL5U)
+This is video explains what a [half-adder is](https://www.youtube.com/watch?v=thkTzdnkL5U)